-The XRD pattern of calcium carbonate Figure 1a just shows the peaks related to calcium carbonate (ICSD -73446) itself - which is a high-purity commercial material free of different phases and the most intense peak happens at 29°.
-The XRD pattern of titanium dioxide Figure 1b just shows peaks related to rutile (ICSD - 94566), TiO2 is a high-purity commercial material and its most intense peak takes place at 27°.
+The XRD pattern of calcium carbonate (Figure 1a) just shows the peaks related to calcium carbonate itself - which is a high-purity commercial material free of different phases and the most intense peak happens at 29°.
+The XRD pattern of titanium dioxide (Figure 1b) shows peaks related to rutile (TiO_2), silica (SiO_2), corundum (Al_2O_3), and some others phases with less intense peaks.
 The XRD patterns of ceramics sintered are show in Figure 2.